Dash-OS/redux-saga-process/README.md

 [![npm version](https://badge.fury.io/js/redux-saga-process.svg)](https://badge.fury.io/js/redux-saga-process)

 Saga Processes provide an encapsulated environment for processing complex (or simple) logic.
-The Saga Process pattern is meant to mimic the general concept of processes.
-Each can manage its logic, normalize data, hold local state, and make intelligent decisions on when and how to dispatch data to the rest of the Application.
+The Saga Process pattern that we are presenting is (surprisingly) heavily inspired by the general concept of [processes](https://en.wikipedia.org/wiki/Process_(computing)).
+Each Process manages its logic, hold local state, and make intelligent decisions on when and how to dispatch a pure repesentation of such data to the rest of the Application to be rendered efficiently.

 ### Package Dependencies
 - [redux](https://github.com/reactjs/redux)